-There’s more to working at heights safety than just harnesses and lanyards.
-It can be a tricky landscape to navigate – especially with so many confusing and similar sounding terms thrown in.
-If you’ve ever felt lost or left out of the working at heights conversation, don’t worry!
+If you’ve ever felt lost or left out of the working at heights conversation, don’t worry.
 We’ve got you covered.
 Keep reading for answers to the top five working at heights questions we often hear.

-The term fall protection is an umbrella term that encompasses two types of systems:
+Fall protection is an umbrella term for two types of systems:

 Fall protection systems can either be active or passive.

 2. What’s the difference between passive and active fall protection?

 A passive fall protection system is stationary.
 It doesn’t move, adapt or change when it’s in or out of use.

 Workers don’t have to wear additional PPE when using passive fall protection.
 The system does all the work.

 Passive systems work best in architectural designs and working environments where fall hazards can’t be engineered out.

 Active fall protection systems are dynamic.
 The user needs to wear specific PPE and interact with the system for their active system to function properly.

 You’ll find two types of systems under the active fall protection category: fall restraint and fall arrest.